Fire and rescue services

 More information:

-Waterborne, foodborne and other infectious diseases are common, especially in rural areas.
+Outbreaks of waterborne, foodborne and other infectious diseases occur sometimes.
 These include:

 To protect yourself from illness: